Sxl07/Sxl07/README.md

 ### Hi there 👋

-I'm Sebastian, a computer technician from Cali-Colombia and currently a student at the University of San Buenaventura.
+I am Sebastián, a computer technician from Cali-Colombia and currently a systems engineering student at the University of San Buenaventura.

 ## Interests:
 - Programming: I love to code and explore new technologies.
 My favorite programming languages are Python, JavaScript, and Java.